jonas-eschle/raredecay/README.md

 pip install raredecay[root]  # *use raredecay\[root\] in a zsh-console*
 ```

+or, instead of root/additionally (comma separated) `reweight` or `reweight` for the specific functionalities.

-or, to have all functionalities
+In order to have all functionalities, use

 ```
 pip install raredecay[all]